raimonbosch/random-walk/README.md

 # random-walk
-PHP class that generates random-walk combination arrays with numeric values.
-For instance, if you have 100 points to split into 5 parts, the algorithm will give you random combinations splitting this 100 points.
-A possible combination for number 100 and 5 parts would be [10, 20, 50, 5, 15].
-For number 100 and 2 parts could be [50, 50] or [75, 20].
+PHP class that generates random-walk arrays with numeric values.
+For instance, if you had 100 points to split into 5 parts this algorithm would give you random combinations splitting this 100 points.

+A possible combination for number 100 in 5 parts would be [10, 20, 50, 5, 15] or [50, 50, 0, 0, 0].
+For number 100 in 2 parts could be [50, 50] or [75, 25].

     $accuracy = 0;
     $iterations = 100;